kigster/datadog-statsd-schema/README.md

   my_sender.distribution('finished.duration', 35.09, tags: { sponsorship: "redbull" })
 ```

-You can provide a more specific prefix, which would then be unnecessary when declaring the metric name.
-In  both cases, the Schema will validate that the metric named
-`marathonfinished.total` and `marathon.finished.duration` are properly defined.
+You can provide a more specific prefix, which would be unnecessary when declaring the metric name.
+In  both cases, the Schema will validate that the metrics named `marathonfinished.total` and `marathon.finished.duration` are appropriately defined.

 ```ruby
   finish_sender = Datadog.emitter(